janit/ez-platform-starter/README.md

 This distribution itself is licensed under MIT, but all licenses for eZ Platform, StartBootstrap, etc. are obviously applicable.

-There is no support or anything of that sorts.
+There is no support or guarantees of any sorts.